TiBeN/CrontabManager/README.md

 $crontabRepository->persist();
 ```

-### Find a specific cron job from the crontab repository and update it:
+### Find a specific cron job from the crontab repository and update it

 Suppose we want to modify the hour of an already existing cronjob.
 Finding existings jobs is done using some regular expressions.
 The regex